jaredmychal/phageAnnote/README.md

 2. Download and install bTSSfinder
 3. Download and install TMHMM
 4. Download and install Eggnog-mapper
+5. Download phageAnnote code into local directory
+6. Add raw sequence files to folder location specified in config.yaml
+7. Download all available viral refseq protein files and add to specified location in config.yaml

 The config.yaml file should be updated to reflect your directory system.